postmanlabs/postman-runtime/README.md

         item: function (err, cursor, item, visualizer) {
             // err, cursor, item: Same as arguments for "beforeItem"

-            // visualizer: undefined or object containing visualizer result that looks like this:
+            // visualizer: null or object containing visualizer result that looks like this:
             //  {
             //      -- Tmeplate processing error
             //      error: <Error>